xuanju-hub/GD/README.md

-# SmartGD: A GAN-Based Graph Drawing Framework for Diverse Aesthetic Goals
-This repo contains a simple demonstration for the IEEE TVCG‘2024 paper entitled "[SmartGD: A GAN-Based Graph Drawing Framework for Diverse Aesthetic Goals](https://ieeexplore.ieee.org/document/10224347)".
-It includes:

-* a dataloader for Rome Graphs dataset,
 * a basic implementation of SmartGD model,
 * a generator checkpoint trained for Stress majorization,
 * and a demo notebook for model traning and evaluation.